-Fort Worth has a deep reverence for its history as Cowtown as reflected in the cultural district in west Fort Worth and the Stockyards in the north.
+Fort Worth has a deep reverence for its history as Cowtown, reflected in the cultural district in west Fort Worth and Stockyards in the north.
 If you are looking for EEOC lawyers in Dallas or Dallas divorce attorney you should contact my office to schedule a consultation.

-Fort Worth began as an actual fort in the late 1840s but struggled to develop as a city through the mid-nineteenth century.
+Fort Worth began as a fort in the late 1840s.
+It struggled to develop as a city through the mid-nineteenth century.
 In 1849 the U.S. Army built a fort north of what is today downtown Fort Worth as part of a line of forts holding the western frontier from Native American insurgency.
 Due to flooding from the Trinity River the fort was moved on the bluffs that line the northern end of downtown Fort Worth, where the courthouses are built.
 This fort gave the city its name although it was abandoned by the Army in 1853.